ebikatsudon/Portfolio/Tutorials/Total Noob Guide to Forking a Repository Wiki.md

 You might be thinking, *"Oh, I know!
 I just have to fork the repo and then edit the wiki on my fork."*

  Unfortunately, it's not quite that simple.
 When you fork a repository in Github, any existing wiki pages **will not** be copied onto your fork.
-Instead, your forked repo will only have an empty wiki.
 This is because Github actually treats the wiki as a *separate repository* from the main one.

 If you just want to make some changes for yourself or use the wiki as a reference, you can clone the wiki repository and edit it locally.
 But if you want the project owner to actually review and potentially even commit your changes, you'll need a way for them to actually see your edits.